 The Human Capital programme is an empirically driven research programme which relies on microeconometric techniques to study important microeconomic issues in the areas of labour economics, economics of education, family economics and development economics.

 Particular emphasis of the Human Capital programme is paid to the identification of causal mechanisms, the analysis of existing policies and policy changes on a variety of microeconomic outcomes, and the design and implementation of experiments to carefully evaluate policy interventions and their microeconomic consequences.

-Microeconomic models play an important role in understanding individual behavior in many economic areas; that is, predictions taken from microeconomic theories are often used to explain and understand individual economic circumstances, how differences between individuals can possibly account for differences in economic outcomes, and to what extent policies can influence individual economic circumstances.
+Microeconomic models play an important role in understanding individual behaviour in many economic areas.
+That is, predictions taken from microeconomic theories are often used to explain and understand individual economic circumstances, how differences between individuals can possibly account for differences in economic outcomes, and to what extent policies can influence individual economic circumstances.
 But predictions are not easily verified and possibly false, with huge consequences for (the development of) microeconomic theory, policy and policy design.
-It is therefore crucial to test predictions of individual economic behavior with careful empirical work, using the most rigorous methods in applied microeconometrics.
+It is therefore crucial to test predictions of individual economic behaviour with careful empirical work, using the most rigorous methods in applied microeconometrics.

 TIER has ambitious goals: it wants to contribute to the improvement of the quality of education in the Netherlands by promoting the evidence based approach as a guiding principle in education policy and practice.
 It intends to accomplish this by developing (cost) effective education interventions that are grounded in scientific research and scientific insights.
 The research is funded through the NWO and must comply with the NWO formulated rules of evaluation.